Updating PCIe Controller Gateware in Windows#

 For a complete description of this program, have a look at its usage guide

-1. Verify your PCIe Controller Hardware version by running oni-repl and typing “H” into the command prompt.
+3. Verify your PCIe Controller Hardware version by running oni-repl and typing “H” into the command prompt.
 This will print a list of all hubs in the current ONI context, one of which will be the PCIe Controller.
+The hardware revision and version of the gateware currently on the system will be listed.

 $ oni-repl.exe riffa 0